Introduction to Arkansas Slot Machine Casino Gambling in 2020

 - Oaklawn Racing Casino Resort in Hot Springs, 57 miles southwest of Little Rock.

-- Southland Park Gaming & Racing in West Memphis, 132 miles east and north of Little Rock on the eastern state border near the Mississippi River.
+- Southland Casino Hotel in West Memphis, 132 miles east and north of Little Rock on the eastern state border near the Mississippi River.

-These pari-mutuel wagering facilities with skill-based slot machines have a rich history going back over 100 years.
+These pari-mutuel wagering facilities with skill-based slot machines have a rich history going back over 100 years as described in “Dog and Pony Show: The History (and Future?)
+Of Legal Gambling In Arkansas” from Blue Hog Report.

 Tribal Casinos in Arkansas

-The one proposed tribal casino in Arkansas without ongoing legal obstructions is:
+The not-yet-open proposed tribal casino in Arkansas is:

 - River Valley Casino Resort in Russellville, 78 miles northwest of Little Rock.